specs-feup/clava/TranslationUnitPatcher/README.md

 2. Create a function in the ErrorPatcher class to handle this error.
 3. Add the ErrorKind and the function to the HashMap ERROR_PATCHERS in the ErrorPatcher class.

-It is important to note that sometimes an error is caused by an inadequate resolution of a previous error, in which case it is better to review the implemented functions than to implement a new function.
+It is important to notice that sometimes an error is caused by an inadequate resolution of a previous error.
+In this case it is better to review the implemented functions than to implement a new function.